-At first, your puppy will need to be fed 3 times a day.
-Once they have adjusted, offer food to them all day so they learn not to gorge at meal time, and always make sure your puppy has clean, fresh water available to her.
+At first, your puppy will need to be fed three times a day.
+Once they have adjusted, offer food to them all day so they learn not to gorge at mealtime, and always make sure your puppy has clean, fresh water available to her.
 Feed your puppy in a quiet place, free from distractions.
 Put a good amount of food in her bowl and let her eat as much as she would like.
 After about 20 minutes or so, remove the food.
 Repeat this morning, mid-day and evening.
 If she doesn’t eat one meal, she will probably make up for it at the next meal.

-I suggest a dry food as it is better for the dog’s teeth.
+I suggest dry food as it is better for the dog’s teeth.
 It helps keep teeth and gums in better shape than wet food does.

 DO NOT feed your puppy people food.
 Your food does not provide the nutrition that your puppy needs.
 It’s like junk food for your puppy.
 She will choose to have the people food and not eat her own.
-Feed your dog people food and you will have one unhealthy puppy.
+Feed your dog people food, and you will have one unhealthy puppy.

 Lots of Loves

-Above all labradoodle puppy care requires lots of love.
+Above all, labradoodle puppy care requires lots of love.
 Make sure you pet her and hold her so she knows she belongs to your family.
-Labradoodles are loyal, loving dogs – give your puppy your love and she will return it tenfold.
+Labradoodles are loyal, loving dogs – give your puppy your love, and she will return it tenfold.